tegs3/tegs3/README.md

 Hi, I am Tega

-I am a Senior Cloud Engineer with experience in Microsoft Entra ID, Azure Security, Identity and Access Management (IAM), Hybrid Identity, and Cloud Security.
+I am a Cloud Engineer with experience in Microsoft Entra ID, Azure Security, Identity and Access Management (IAM), Hybrid Identity, and Cloud Security.

 Over the years, I have worked on identity management, cloud administration, access governance, authentication, and security-related projects across different environments.
 I enjoy solving technical challenges, learning new technologies, and sharing knowledge with others in the cybersecurity and cloud communities.